Fire Brigade Attendance Charges

 In cases where the property is not covered by insurance and you are not in a position to pay the charge you may apply for a waiver.
 The waiver system is in place for old age pensioners, people in receipt of social welfare or people on a low income.
-If you feel you may be eligible for a waiver please contact Galway Fire Station on 091 570900 to request a waiver form or download below:
+If you feel you may be eligible for a waiver please contact Galway County Council on 091 509579 to request a waiver form:

 An invoice will only be cancelled in the following circumstances: